hdvos/MEP_db/README.md

 A database of current and past Members of the European Parliament.

 This database has been created by running queries in wikidata.org.
-This data was acquired on the 10th of april 2020 and contains the data as it was on this day on wikidata.
+The current database was compiled on the 10th of april 2020 and contains the data as it was on this day on wikidata.

 The data is in MEP_db.csv.
 The queries, documentation and code to re-create the data are all in MEP_data_cleaner.ipynb.
+I don't actively maintain the code, so it is not guaranteed to work.

 The table contains the following columns
 * **MEP_name**: The name of the member of parliament